-The audio input level from your microphone will have an impact on the quality of your transcriptions.
+The audio input level from your microphone will have a large impact on the quality of your dictation

-This video demonstrates how to set up and troubleshoot microphones for best dictation results with Talkatoo.
-See below for written instructions.
+This video demonstrates how to set up and troubleshoot microphone levels for the best dictation results with Talkatoo in Windows.

-These are initial settings, and every voice differs.
-If you're using the Philips SpeechMike, or another really high quality noise cancelling microphone, and have a lot of background noise, especially people speaking, try setting the level at 40 and adjust up or down as needed.
+These are initial settings, and the optimal setting will depend on your voice and your environment.
+If you're using the Philips SpeechMike, or another really high quality noise cancelling microphone, and have a lot of background noise, especially people speaking, try setting the level at 40-50 and adjust up or down as needed.

 - Click Start, and type Control Panel, and select when it's listed,